drewsonne/datagovuk/README.md

 # datagovuk

-Interface to provide pandas `pd.DataFrame` objects for all the interfaces and datasets in the data.gov.uk collection.
+Interface to provide pandas `pd.DataFrame` objects for all the dataset and organisation metadata, and datasets themselves in the [data.gov.uk](https://data.gov.uk/) CKAN database.

-## quickstart
+## Quickstart

 ```python
 import datagovuk as dgu